 “We felt displaced in our own homes,” says Rosa Masapanta, the President of the small farmers’ cooperative Associación Flor de Caña in northern Ecuador.
-On March 11 and 12, 2024, a reported 1000 members of Ecuador’s state security forces descended on Rosa’s community of Palo Quemado and the neighbouring community of Las Pampas, militarizing the area to advance an environmental consultation for the “La Plata” project – a proposed open-pit gold and silver mine owned by the Canadian company Atico Resources.
+On March 11 and 12, 2024, a reported 1000 members of Ecuador’s state security forces descended on Rosa’s community of Palo Quemado and the neighbouring community of Las Pampas, militarizing the area to advance an environmental consultation for the “La Plata” project – a proposed open-pit gold and silver mine owned by the Canadian company Atico Mining.

 “La Plata” has been designated by the Ecuadorian government a “Security Zone,” granting the government powers to use military and police forces to secure mining projects in early stages of development, effectively cracking down on community protest.
 Since March, over 70 people who have spoken out against the proposed mine have been slapped with unfounded criminal charges of terrorism and organized crime, in line with a pattern of criminalizing land defenders across Latin America.